flexera-public/policy_templates/cost/aws/savings_plan/recommendations/README.md

 The policy includes the estimated savings.
 The estimated savings is recognized if the recommended savings plan is purchased.
 The savings values are provided directly by the [AWS Savings Plans Purchase Recommendation API](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetSavingsPlansPurchaseRecommendation.html).

-If the Flexera organization is configured to use a currency other than USD, the savings values will be converted from USD using the exchange rate at the time that the policy executes.
+If the Flexera organization is configured to use a currency other than the one the [AWS Savings Plans Purchase Recommendation API](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetSavingsPlansPurchaseRecommendation.html) returns, the savings values will be converted using the exchange rate at the time that the policy executes.

 ## Input Parameters